madajaju/EDT/docs/briefs/edw-16/de/episode.md

 img: thumbnail.png
 image: thumbnail.png
-summary: Digitale Transformationsnachrichten für die Woche vom 29.
-Mai 2023.
-In dieser Episode.
+summary: Digital Transformation news for the week of May 29, 2023.
+In this episode.
 video: https://youtu.be/
-description: Digitale Transformationsnachrichten für die Woche vom 29.
-Mai 2023.
-In dieser Episode.
+description: Digital Transformation news for the week of May 29, 2023.
+In this episode.
 ---